Sona Build Guide by Halipupu

 Support Mentality

-2. Don't be greedy, don't take kills unless you have to or you're the only one who can.
-Don't killsteal intentionally, but sometimes it just happens with Power Chords.
+2. Don't be greedy.
+Don't take kills unless you have to or you're the only one who can.
+Don't killsteal intentionally, but sometimes it just happens with Power Chords, so be a nice guy/girl and apologize.
+Some buttlicking doesn't hurt with all these sensitive people around.

 3. Watch whole map, not just your own lane and ping/inform your allies of approaching enemies.
-Calling SS goes to this section and even if your mid doesn't say anything, but the enemy is gone there, you can say it instead.
+Pinging Miss-pings and maybe even writing on the chat goes to this section and even if your mid doesn't say anything, but the enemy is gone there, you can ping it instead.
+Support is the team captain, hence we got Captain enchantment for boots!

 Teamfights